MaskedIsland/ANRL-PyTorch/README.md

 ## Attention
 1. We did not use exactly the same model weight initialization method as in ANRL.
-2. The underlying implementation of PyTorch may result in different results from tensorflow under the same hyper-parameter settings。
+2. The underlying implementation of PyTorch may result in different results from tensorflow under the same hyper-parameter settings.